 Marina del Rey Cycle Club, based in West Los Angeles, hosts weekly recreational bike rides and is dedicated to the promotion of safe, fun, and social cycling activities in the Southern California area.

-- Every Sunday – Meet at Helen’s Bicycle Shop, 2472 Lincoln Blvd, Marina del Rey, Sunday mornings at 7:15 AM for a 7:30 AM start (Start time changes to 8:00 AM after Labor Day).
+- Every Sunday – Meet at Helen’s Bicycle Shop, 2472 Lincoln Blvd, Marina del Rey, Sunday mornings at 7:45 AM for a 8:00 AM start.
 We’re usually back at Helen’s by 2:00 PM.
 Routes are listed on the Rides page.

 - Ride Pace – We typically ride at a moderate pace (say about 17 to 22 mph on the flats) and we periodically stop and regroup during the ride to keep everyone together.
 When conditions permit (such as on PCH) we may ride in a single-file paceline.